CSPS-EFPC-IT/moodle-single-node-azure/README.md

 # moodle-single-node-azure
-Deploys Moodle 3.11.9 on a signle node on Azure Cloud.
+Deploys Moodle 3.11.9 on a sigle node on Azure Cloud.

 # Description
 This project deploys the following Azure resources: